Sign in

 Examples of Class 2 Apparel

-Vests, Jackets and Bib overalls
+Vests, Jackets, and Bib Overalls

 High Risk: Class 2 for daytime, Class 3 for low-light conditions

-• Vehicle speeds exceeding 80 km/h (50 mph).
+• Vehicles exceeding speeds of 80 km/h (50 mph).

-Examples of jobs include:
+Examples of such jobs include:

-• Utility workers.
+• Utility employees.

 • Survey crews.